Yahoo Japan bids for control of fashion e-tailer Zozo for US$3.7 billion

 Zozo booked its first annual earnings decline in the last financial year, due mainly to a failed made-to-measure service.
 It distributed skin-tight bodysuits to allow consumers to upload measurements, but ended up with few orders and huge costs.

 Zozo has also been hit by the departure of several brands, some unhappy with its discounting policies and others wanting to create their own e-commerce services.
-In March, it said it secured a 15 billion yen commitment line from banks.
+In March, it said it secured a ¥15 billion commitment line from banks.

 With Maezawa's departure, Zozo will be led by director Kotaro Sawada, the companies said in a statement.